kamimrcht/webpage/strobemers.md

 # 1 Similar sequences will lead to similar k-mer sets

-Here I show to sequences that differ only by one nucleotide, marked in red in the second sequence.
+Here I show two sequences that differ only by one nucleotide, marked in red in the second sequence.
 Let's have a look at the following figure:

 <img src="files/kmer0.png" alt="drawing" width="600"/>